 This is almost trivially simple and can be done with endless variations, but I’m posting it to help prevent any more “consumer moments” than necessary.
-You can buy things like this for $100 or so, but it’s a fast project that can be accomplished with mesh slings, some PVC from the local building supply store, and an hour or two of time.
+You can buy things like this on Amazon, but it’s a fast project that can be accomplished with mesh slings, some PVC from the local building supply store, and an hour or two of time.

 Easy Homebrew Kayak Stands